MutuaTeresa/printf/README.md

 ## Description

 This team project is part of the ALX Software engineering curriculum. \_printf replicates the C standard library printf() function.
+In ALX.

 ## What you should learn from this project